Sunbird-Ed/sunbird-perf-tests/user-management-apis.md

 ***To view the benchmarking details of the above APIs by invoking the service directly, click [here](#apis-being-invoked-after-optimizations)***

-### 3. APIs being invoked via proxy and API Manager using 1 hashing
+### 3. APIs being invoked via proxy and API Manager using 1 hashing iteration
+The below tests indicate that we can get much higher throughput on lesser keycloak cores by reducing the number of iterations.

 #### APIs invoked with 4 Keycloak nodes
-* Each API is tested with 1 hashing
+* Each API is tested with 1 hashing iteration
 * Each API was invoked directly on domain url
 * Infrastructure changes done in this run:
   - 4 Keycloak Nodes (2 vcpus, 8 GiB memory)